Last Updated on September 29, 2025, by David

 Opt for products that are both gentle and effective.
 Look for labels that indicate “stone-safe,” “non-acidic,” or “pH-neutral.”
 In Surrey, where eco-conscious living is increasingly popular, many homeowners prefer biodegradable cleaners that are safe for both pets and children.

 For persistent spots, utilise a soft cloth with a diluted solution of stone cleaner.
-Avoid scrubbing with abrasive pads or wire brushes—these can scratch the surface and make the tile increasingly difficult to clean over time.
+Avoid scrubbing with abrasive pads or wire brushes—these can scratch the surface, making the tile increasingly difficult to clean over time.

 What Should Be Avoided: Harsh Chemicals and Steam Cleaning

 While steam mops may appear convenient, they are ill-suited for terracotta.
-The intense heat and moisture can infiltrate the tile and weaken the sealant, resulting in long-term damage.
+The intense heat and moisture can seep into the tile and weaken the sealant, causing long-term damage.
 Likewise, acidic cleaners such as vinegar or lemon juice—even when diluted—can erode the tile’s surface and lead to discolouration.

 Adhere to gentle methods and consistently test new products on a minor, inconspicuous area before applying them across the floor.